Welcome

 Rachel has obtained several degrees in social welfare and psychology and holds a General Psychologist registration with the Australian Health Practitioner Regulation Authority (AHPRA).

-In private practice, Rachel has experience working with a range of presentations and family needs including anxiety, depression, OCD, emotion dysregulation, and neurodivergent (Autism and ADHD) support and self care.
+In private practice, Rachel has experience working with a range of presentations and family needs including anxiety, depression, OCD, emotion dysregulation, and neurodivergent (Autism and ADHD) exploration and self care.

 Rachel works closely with parents to provide psychoeducation on their child's presenting behaviours and support a deeper understanding of what their child's behaviour is communicating.
 Parent's are equipped with communication strategies and regulation tools they can use at home.